leadweedy/FGA-docs/Donations.md

-> Thank you to everyone who donated so far.
-Due to JP changing UI for wide-screens, the app doesn't work right now on many devices.
+> Thank you to everyone who donated so far. ~~Due to JP changing UI for wide-screens, the app doesn't work right now on many devices.
 Same will eventually happen to other servers.
-So, I don't think it is right to accept donations until this is fixed.
+So, I don't think it is right to accept donations until this is fixed.~~
+While the app should be working on most devices now for JP, it's not very well tested yet, so I'm still keeping donations on hold.

 Disclaimer: This is my (@MathewSachin's) personal link, the amount won’t go to other developers if you donate there.
 Since this project is a fork of FGO-lua, there is a lot of work involved from the developers there.
 Only donate for what you feel I have added over the FGO-lua project.

 Your donations will be used to buy rainbow apples for testing features/bugs.
 Thank you for your support.
-Also, someone donated Discord Nitro for a month, so thanks for that too!

 |                                 |              |
 |---------------------------------|--------------|